Free and Easy Wanderer Herbal Tea for Stress Relief

 A carefree cup

-This tea is designed to smooth emotions and nourish depletions and is mild and tasty, perfect for long term and frequent use.
+This tea is designed to smooth emotions and nourish depletions.
+It is mild and tasty, perfect for long term and frequent use.
 The name references Daoist philosophical concept of Xiao Yao, often translated as free and easy wandering, relating to a desire to remove yourself from pointless busywork and not let things get to you.
 A nice warm cup is for all those who could do with a bit of carefree wandering.
 As with all of our teas, it is sold as a finely ground powder, and not as loose tea leaves or coarsely ground leaves.
 This caffeine-free tea is not steeped in a tea bag and later removed, like jasmine tea.
 But it is dissolved in the water and ingested with the beverage, similar to matcha tea.
 Add 3 grams of the powder (or 1-2 teaspoons) to a cup of warm water and enjoy!

 Evidenced Based Complementary and Alternative Medicine, Chinese herbal formula xiao yao san for treatment of depression: a systematic review of randomized controlled trials